mapbox/dr-ui/CONTRIBUTING.md

 Once all changes are on the main branch, follow these steps:

-1. Update the CHANGELOG.md with a commit like "Prepare vX.X.X"
+1. Update CHANGELOG.md with a commit like "Prepare vX.X.X"
 2. From the `main` branch, make sure you pulled the latest.
 3. Run `npm version <major|minor|patch>` to increment the version number in package.json and package-lock.json.
 This will automatically create a commit and tag for the release.
 4. Push your commit.